 The intention here is not the Ten Commandments, but the charge rather that is given to the ministry, and in this case probably went from the apostle Paul to Timothy.
 The goal from this command is to love from a pure heart.
 That means without ulterior motives, from a good conscience, and sincere faith.
 It is highly likely that the apostle Paul put them (the pure heart, the good conscience, and sincere faith) in this order because that is the progression that usually takes place in a person's mind.
 First the heart, the seat of the intellect, the mind, the feelings, has to be affected.
 If the heart accepts the truth, then the conscience begins to follow.

 Then what does faith do?
 It puts it into action, but what does it produce?
 It produces love.
 Love is always the goal.
 Paul shows a natural progression here, and this is the highest goal of the true religion.
-This is love that is totally unselfish in its loyalty to God, and also filled with boundless goodwill to fellow man.
+This is love that is totally unselfish in its loyalty to God, and also filled with boundless goodwill to our fellow man.

 Paul is counseling Timothy in regard to the purpose of preaching.
 The purpose of preaching is practical.
 There are some translations that translate this "the stewardship of a minister."
-The purpose for the stewardship is always to lead to things that are practical, speculative.
+The purpose for the stewardship is always to lead to things that are practical, not speculative.
 He is counseling Timothy then to not get involved in these technical disputes because they are going to be occupying the mind in nothing more than a dangerous fad.